Rio Rita (1929 film): Plot

-Bert Wheeler plays Chick Bean, a New York bootlegger who comes to the Mexican town of San Lucas to get a divorce so he can marry Dolly (Dorothy Lee).
-After the wedding, Ned Lovett (Robert Woolsey), Chick's lawyer, informs Chick the divorce was invalid, and advises Wheeler to stay away from his bride.
+Chick Bean, a New York bootlegger who comes to the Mexican town of San Lucas to get a divorce so he can marry Dolly.
+After the wedding, Ned Lovett, Chick's lawyer, informs Chick the divorce was invalid, and advises Wheeler to stay away from his bride.

-The Wheeler-Woolsey plot is actually a subplot of the film, and the main story features Bebe Daniels (in her first "talkie") as Rita Ferguson, a south-of-the-border beauty pursued by both Texas Ranger Jim Stewart (John Boles) and local warlord General Ravinoff (Georges Renavent).
-Ranger Jim is pursuing the notorious bandit Kinkajou along the Mexico–United States border, but is reluctant to openly accuse Rita's brother, Roberto (Don Alvarado), as the Kinkajou because he is in love with Rita.
+Rita Ferguson, a south-of-the-border beauty pursued by both Texas Ranger Jim Stewart and local warlord General Ravinoff.
+Ranger Jim is pursuing the notorious bandit Kinkajou along the Mexico–United States border, but is reluctant to openly accuse Rita's brother, Roberto, as the Kinkajou because he is in love with Rita.

 Ravinoff successfully convinces Rita to spurn Ranger Jim on the pretext that Jim will arrest Roberto.
 Rita unhappily agrees to marry Ravinoff to prevent him from exposing Roberto as the Kinkajou.
-Meanwhile, Bean's first wife, Katie (Helen Kaiser), shows up to accuse him of bigamy, but conveniently falls in love with Lovett.
+Meanwhile, Bean's first wife, Katie, shows up to accuse him of bigamy, but conveniently falls in love with Lovett.

 At this point, the film switches into Technicolor.
 During the wedding ceremony aboard Ravinoff's private gambling barge, Ranger Jim cuts the craft's ropes so that it drifts north of the Rio Grande.
 The Texas Rangers storm the barge, arrest Ravinoff as the real Kinkajou just in time to prevent the wedding, and Roberto is revealed to be a member of the Mexican Secret Service.
 Jim takes Rita's hand in marriage and Roberto escorts Ravinoff back to Mexico for trial.